bartongroup/slivka/README.rst

 Navigate to the folder where you want to create your project and run: ::

-  pybioas-setup <name>
+  slivka-setup <name>

 It will create a new folder ``<name>`` and upload three core files to it:
 *settings.py*, *manage.py* and *services.ini*.
 You usually need to modify
 only the last one.
-PyBioAS will also include sample service and its configuration.
+Slivka will also include sample service and its configuration.

 :manage.py:
-  a main executable script which configures PyBioAS and runs its components.
+  a main executable script which configures Slivka and runs its components.
 :settings.py:
   a settings Python module which contains project constants.
 :service.ini: